wrf/taxonomy_database/README.md

 `tar -tzf NCBI_SRA_Metadata_Full_20180402.tar.gz | more`

 Reading from the archive took a long time (rather slowly over several days with 1 CPU).
 This generates a 4-column table containing: sample name, the SRA number, the NCBI Taxonomy number, the scientific name (species or environment).
 Based on the xml files present, a large number of folders do not have a `sample.xml` file, which creates a long list of warnings in the script.
+The STDERR is shown for the command below.

+`parse_sra_metadata.py NCBI_SRA_Metadata_Full_20180402.tar.gz > NCBI_SRA_Metadata_Full_20180402.samples.tab`

 ```
 # parsing metadata from NCBI_SRA_Metadata_Full_20191130.tar.gz Thu Dec  5 10:42:36 2019